 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate your credit score:
+While the formulas vary, all of the agencies use the following to build your score:

-- Payment History - Have you paid more than 30 days late?
+- Payment History - Do you have any payments later than 30 days?

-- Your Credit Card Balances - How many accounts do you have?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?

-Each of these factors is assigned a value and a weight.
+These factors are assigned weights based on the formula being used.
 The results are added up and distilled into a single number.
-FICO scores can be as low as 300 and as high as 800.
+Credit scores can be as low as 300 and as high as 800.
 Higher is always better.
 Most home buyers have a score above 620.

-How can you improve your FICO score?
+Unfortunately, there isn't a lot you can do to immediately improve your credit score.
 Some companies promise quick fixes, but they can't do anything different than what you can do — for free.
-You must, of course, appeal for the credit agency to remove any incorrect reporting on your credit report, which is the only "quick fix" for credit problems.
+(Of course you can and should remove incorrect data on your credit report.)

-Before you can improve your credit score, you must get your score and make sure that the credit reports from each agency are correct.
-Fair Isaac, the company that invented the first FICO credit score, offers scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
-Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+To raise your FICO score, you must obtain the credit reports that the agencies use to build it.
+Of course, you need the score as well.
+Fair Isaac, the corporation that invented the original FICO score, offers scores on its website: myFICO.com.
+It's inexpensive to quickly get your FICO from all three agencies, along with your credit report.
+They also provide information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once a year from the three major agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.